julianscunha/Veeam.VBR.ASBuilt/README.md

 - offline environments using pre-staged modules
 - Veeam Backup & Replication v12.x and v13.x validation scenarios

+## 🔗 Relationship with AsBuiltReport Project

+This project does **not replace or modify** the official AsBuiltReport modules.

+Instead, it acts as a **validation, orchestration and execution wrapper** around the original project:

+- :contentReference[oaicite:0]{index=0}
+- :contentReference[oaicite:1]{index=1}

+### Purpose of this repository

+This script was designed to:

+- Validate environment prerequisites before execution
+- Automate module installation (online and offline)
+- Handle PowerShell compatibility scenarios (5.1 vs 7+)
+- Ensure correct loading of Veeam PowerShell components
+- Provide structured logging and execution summary
+- Improve user experience and troubleshooting

+### Important Notes

+- The actual report generation logic is **fully handled by the official AsBuiltReport modules**
+- This repository **does not contain or modify report templates or internal logic**
+- All credits for report generation belong to the original AsBuiltReport contributors
+- This script only **facilitates and standardizes execution in real-world environments**

+### Why this wrapper exists

+In enterprise environments, running AsBuiltReport directly may fail due to:

+- Missing modules or wrong versions
+- PowerShell incompatibility
+- Offline environments
+- Veeam PowerShell loading issues
+- Lack of structured validation and logging

+This project addresses those operational gaps.

 ## Key Features

 - Automated environment validation before report execution